-To ensure performance, you should follow the following principles when designing USB interfaces:
+To ensure performance, you should follow the following principles when designing USB interface:

 - Route USB signal traces as differential pairs with surrounded ground.
-The impedance of USB differential trace is 90Ω . - Route USB differential traces at the inner-layer of the PCB, and surround the traces with ground on that layer and ground planes above and below.
-For signal traces, provide spacing from power supply traces, crystal-oscillators, magnetic devices, sensitive signals like RF signals, analog signals, and noise signals generated by clock, DC-DC, etc. - The reference ground plane under the USB signal traces must be continuous without any cuts or vias to ensure impedance continuity. - Pay attention to the impact caused by parasitic capacitance of the ESD protection component on USB data traces.
-Typically, parasitic capacitance should be less than 2 pF for USB 2.0, and less than 0.5 pF for USB 3.1 Gen 1. - Do not route USB 3.1 Gen 1 signal traces under RF signal traces.
+The impedance of USB differential trace is $90\ \Omega$. - Route USB differential traces at the inner-layer of the PCB, and surround the traces with ground on that layer and ground planes above and below.
+For signal traces, provide spacing from power supply traces, crystal-oscillators, magnetic devices, sensitive signals such as RF signals, analog signals, and noise signals generated by clock, DC-DC. - The reference ground plane under the USB signal traces must be continuous without any cuts or vias to ensure impedance continuity. - Pay attention to the impact caused by stray capacitance of the ESD protection component on USB data lines.
+Typically, stray capacitance should be less than 2 pF for USB 2.0, and less than 0.5 pF for USB 3.1 Gen 1. - Do not route USB 3.1 Gen 1 signal traces under RF signal traces.
 Crossing or being parallel with RF signal traces is forbidden.
 Isolation between USB 3.1 Gen 1 signals and RF signals should be over 90 dB.
-Otherwise, the RF signals will be seriously affected. - For USB 3.1 Gen 1 signal traces, length matching of TX_P and TX_M, RX_P and RX_M should be less than 0.7 mm.
-While the inter-pair length matching (TX/RX) should be less than 10 mm. - For USB 3.1 Gen 1, the spacing between RX and TX signal traces should be 3 times the signal trace width.
-The spacing between USB 3.1 Gen1 signal traces and other signal traces should be 4 times the signal trace width.
+Otherwise, the RF signals will be seriously affected. - For USB 3.1 Gen 1 signal traces, length matching of each differential data pair (Tx/Rx) should be less than 0.7 mm. - For USB 3.1 Gen 1, the spacing between Rx and Tx signal traces should be three times the signal trace width.
+The spacing between USB 3.1 Gen 1 signal traces and other signal traces should be four times the signal trace width.

-- For USB 2.0 signal traces, the differential data pair matching (DP/DM) should be less than 2 mm. - For USB 2.0, the spacing between DP-DM signal traces and other signal traces should be 3 times the signal trace width.
+- For USB 2.0 signal traces, the differential data pair matching (P/M) should be less than 2 mm. - For USB 2.0, the spacing between DP and DM signal traces should be three times the signal trace width and the spacing between USB 2.0 signal traces and other signal traces should be four times the signal trace width.